gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 And back to using it with Gatsby.

-After you link your Netlify site to a specific code repository, Netlify’s build bots take care of the rest.
-From that point on, when you push a change to your repo, the build bot says, “Hey look! a change!
-I need to run the `npm run build` command...”, then it follows the package.json (or yarn file) in the repo and downloads the necessary dependencies if they aren’t already cached, and then builds out the static site.
+After you link your Netlify site to a specific code repository, Netlify's build bots take care of the rest.
+From that point on, when you push a change to your repo, the build bot says, "Hey look! a change!
+I need to run the `npm run build` command...", then it follows the package.json (or yarn file) in the repo and downloads the necessary dependencies if they aren't already cached, and then builds out the static site.

-And during this build process, Gatsby’s clever APIs are taking care of grabbing content from Contentful and generating the static pages for the articles.
+And during this build process, Gatsby's clever APIs are taking care of grabbing content from Contentful and generating the static pages for the articles.
 Awesome.
 When this process is done, you can even be notified via Slack, or Email.